Palazzo Pierantoni: hostel in the center of Foligno

 The palace was built in the mid-seventeenth century and is the result of a structural redefinition carried out between the sixteenth and eighteenth centuries.

-The Pierantoni family in fact reunified the pre-existing structures and built the unitary building, with six axes of windows, which concludes the street of the same name and overlooks the rear garden with the elegant façade with two balconies with pot-bellied railings.
+In fact, the Pierantoni family reunified the pre-existing structures and built the unitary body of the building, with six window axes, which ends the street of the same name and overlooks the rear garden with the elegant façade with two balconies with pot-bellied railings.

-On the noble floor three rooms have painted vaults and are the Hall of Olympus, of Cupid, of Apollo.
+On the main floor, three rooms have painted vaults and are the Hall of Olympus, Cupid and Apollo.

 The reception hall, which we can identify due to its greater vastness, does not contain paintings, but is qualified only by a beautiful stucco fireplace with the coat of arms, probably by Pierantoni.

-In the Sala d'Amore, Cupid is depicted in the center surrounded by other 4 panels depicting other characters from Greek-Roman mythology.
+In the Sala d'Amore Cupid is depicted in the center surrounded by 4 other tables depicting other characters from the Greco-Roman mythology.
 The frescoed vault is attributed to Giovan Battista Michelini (Foligno 1604-1679).

-The Hall of Olympus to Gian Domenico Mattei (Foligno¬Roma 1706).
+The Sala dell'Olimpo from Gian Domenico Mattei (Foligno¬Roma 1706).

 The rooms of Palazzo Pierantoni offer different accommodations able to satisfy the needs of both single travelers and families and large groups.

 150 beds with single, double, quadruple or multiple rooms, most of them with internal services.